World Religion Day

 “Just as with her own life a mother shields from hurt her own, her only child, let all-embracing thoughts for all that live to be thine, an all-embracing love for all the universe, in all its height and depth and breadth, unstinted love, unmarred by hate within, not rousing enmity.”

 Sutta-nipata, vv 149-150

-“The Sage is described as one who perfects himself and benefits others in silent and selfless manner of the Tao itself.
-He is said to be benevolent and to accept the needs and interests of others as his own.”
+“It describes the Sage as one who perfects himself and benefits others in the silent and selfless manner of the Tao itself.
+They tell him to be benevolent and to accept the needs and interests of others as his own.”

 Tao Te Ching, Ch.
 49